 This new approach has important advantages, such as the ability to easily scale the app horizontally.
 However, there are also some new things to keep in mind when developing for this new architecture, in order to prevent performance degradation of the Mendix Client.

-The stateless architecture of Mendix 7 means that all temporary objects are stored in the Mendix Client (browser), instead of in the Mendix Runtime.
+The stateless architecture means that all temporary objects are stored in the Mendix Client (browser) instead of the Mendix Runtime.
 However, since the objects are used in microflows, the Mendix Runtime will need them to be able to execute a microflow.
 For this reason, the state is transferred by the browser to the server when a request is sent.

 After a microflow has run, any new objects or updates to existing objects that were made are returned to the Mendix Client.
 The Mendix Client can then update its state and refresh any objects on the current page if necessary.
 This is only done for NPEs and for persistable objects that are on the current page.

-The following diagram shows the flow of objects in the new architecture in detail:
+The following diagram shows the flow of objects in detail:

 3 Minimizing the Number of In-Use Objects in Your Session